abey79/vpype/docs/fundamentals.rst

   The ``vp_source`` property contains the last input file used, and may be overwritten if subsequent file-based commands are used.
 For example, the :ref:`cmd_read` command stores the input SVG path in ``vp_source`` as layer property if the ``--layer`` option is used, or as global property otherwise.
 If multiple :ref:`cmd_read` commands are used, the last one may overwrite the value from the earlier ones.

   To address this limitation, the :ref:`cmd_read` command also *appends* the input SVG path to the ``vp_sources`` global property.
-The ``vp_sources`` property therefore is a list of *all* source files involved.
+The ``vp_sources`` property therefore is a set of *all* source files involved.
 Third-party developers are strongly encouraged to implement a similar behavior in their file-based plug-ins.

 SVG attributes properties